Skip to content

 Preparing for a New Course

-1. Course Budget Allocations & Processing Expense Reimbursements
+1. Course Budget Expense Reimbursements

 1. Extension Program Directors determine the course budget well in advance of the term.
 Items include instructor compensation, classroom technology or lab equipment, payment of guest speakers and copying of materials.
 You should specify needs in the course planning stages, at least four months before the beginning of the course.
 The earlier you discuss these interests with your Program Director, the better the chance that they will be considered in the budgeting and planning process.
 For instance, if you require special facility needs, such as a computer classroom or software for students, you should inform your Program Director during the planning process.